-The development of Zakat regulations in Indonesia is currently growing; one of the regulations that is currently under discussion at the Ministry of Religion is the regulation regarding the deduction of income for State Civil Apparatus (ASN) and employees of institutions equivalent to ASN to pay professional Zakat of 2.5% (Puskas BAZNAS, 2020; Ekpo et al., 2023).
-This regulation only applies to those whose income has met the Nishab of Zakat.
-Therefore, this study will thoroughly examine the factors that influence how much compliance the Indonesian people have in paying professional Zakat using the TPB approach.
+The development of zakat regulations in Indonesia is currently growing; one of the regulations that are currently under discussion at the Ministry of Religion is the regulation regarding the deduction of income for State Civil Apparatus (ASN) and employees of institutions equivalent to ASN to pay professional zakat of 2.5% (Puskas BAZNAS, 2020).
+This regulation only applies to those whose income has met the nishab of zakat.
+Therefore, this study will thoroughly examine the factors that influence how much compliance the Indonesian people have in paying professional zakat using the TPB approach.

 In producing optimal findings, processing data using SEM-PLS must pass several tests.
 Each variable consists of several indices.
-To obtain the measurement of the relevant model, one must pass a multicollinearity test using collinearity statistics from the Variance Inflation Factor (VIF) value and then test the validity and reliability.
+To obtain the measurement of the relevant model must pass a multicollinearity test using collinearity statistics from the Variance Inflation Factor (VIF) value, then test the validity and reliability.
 It includes both convergent and discriminant validity.
 A test known as convergent validity examines the degree to which items from different constructs have the same level of internal consistency.
-This can be accomplished when the items from construction are in harmony with other words, do not contrast with each other, and contribute to building conceptual meaning in the constructs (Hair et al., 2014; Makhoahle et al., 2022).
-Therefore, in the context of validity, it must go through discriminant validity and convergent validity tests (Hair et al., 2014; Ansari et al., 2022).
+This can be accomplished when the items from construction are in harmony with other words, do not contrast with each other, and contribute to building conceptual meaning in the constructs (Hair et al., 2014).
+Therefore, in the context of validity, it must go through discriminant validity and convergent validity tests (Hair et al., 2014).